Nicholas-Ray-NAU/CS386_Team_Project_F22/deliverable_1.md

 Representative quotes
 Assessment: Must have / Nice to have / Don’t care (how the interviewee sees the solution)

-Who was interviewed and who participated in the interview (Cristian Marrufo) When
-Customer segment
+## Cristian Marrufo interviewed Edgar M
+When: September 20, 2022
+Customer segment: Casual game player mid 20's
-Key insights from the interview
+Key insights from the interview:
-Representative quotes
-Assessment: Must have / Nice to have / Don’t care (how the interviewee sees the solution)

-Who was interviewed and who participated in the interview (Cristian Marrufo) When
-Customer segment
+- A wide selection of games hosted on our website can appeal to a larger audience
+- An online component would make our website standout Representative quotes:
+- "Providing online components that allow players to interact"
+Assessment: Would be nice to have

+## Cristian Marrufo interviewed Marsch
+When: September 21, 2022
+Customer segment: PC Game player in her 20's
-Key insights from the interview
+Key insights from the interview:
-Representative quotes
+- Browser games are more incredibly accusable
+- A good user interface is always nice to have Representative quotes:
+- "Appealing visual design can make you standout"
+- "Website games are more accusable than any other way to play games"
-Assessment: Must have / Nice to have / Don’t care (how the interviewee sees the solution)
+Assessment: Nice to have

 Who was interviewed and who participated in the interview (Suji baek) When